Aaron Durley

-Aaron attended high school in Houston at St. Thomas High School and lived with his grandparents.
+Durley attended high school in Houston at St. Thomas High School, and lived with his grandparents.
 Described by the Houston Chronicle in November 2008 as a "freshman phenom", he got 16 points in his first game with the team.
 In 2010, he was named by the Texas Association of Private and Parochial Schools to its second-team Class 5A All-State Boys Basketball Team.
-Aaron left St. Thomas High School for Houston-area Fort Bend Bush High School, graduating in 2011 as a three-star recruit according to Rivals.com and Scout.com.
+Durley left St. Thomas High School for Houston-area Fort Bend Bush High School, graduating in 2011 as a three-star recruit according to Rivals.com and Scout.com.

-Having previously committed to Marquette University on October 26, 2011, he later signed with Texas Christian University (TCU) and redshirted his freshmen year after suffering a major knee injury in preseason workouts.
-After nine months of rehabilitation, Aaron re-tore his ACL during a layup drill prior to an exhibition game in Canada at the start of the 2013-14 season.
-Durley and the TCU coaching staff agreed that it was best for Aaron to take a break from basketball for the sake of his long-term health.
-Aaron graduated from TCU with a major in Sports Broadcasting in May 2016.
+Having previously committed to Marquette University on October 26, 2011, he later signed with Texas Christian University (TCU) and redshirted his freshman year after suffering a major knee injury in preseason workouts.
+After nine months of rehabilitation, Durley re-tore his ACL during a layup drill prior to an exhibition game in Canada at the start of the 2013–14 season.
+Durley and the TCU coaching staff agreed that it was best for Durley to take a break from basketball for the sake of his long-term health.
+Durley graduated from TCU with a major in Sports Broadcasting in May 2016.

 His brother Cameron Durley participated in the 2008 Little League World Series, also as a member of the Dhahran, Saudi Arabia team.
 Cameron was 6'2" and 228 lbs. at 12 years of age at the time.
 His grandfather, Wilson Graham, played college basketball in Ohio, and his father played at East Texas State.
 His aunt is former WNBA player Margo Graham.